 If You've Been Offered a Job, How Secure Is It?

 If you're being hired by an overseas company one of the questions you should ask your future employer is how secure will your new position be.
 This doesn't mean that if the job is a temporary job that you shouldn't accept it, instead, you need to look at the work permit you'll be obtaining to make sure your able to apply for more jobs once you've moved.
 Some permits are attached to the job so losing the job can mean losing your right to live in the country.

 Can You Afford the Costs of Moving Overseas?

-If you've read any of the articles on this site, you'll know that moving is expensive even when moving locally.
+If you've done your research, you'll know that moving is expensive even when moving locally.
 So when thinking about moving to another country, you'll need to factor in additional costs that you may not have thought about such as shipping a car, renting storage space in your home country, moving your stuff via plane or tanker.
-Overall, you should expect to pay at least 30-40% more than for a local move.
+Overall, you should expect to pay at least 30 to 40 percent more than for a local move.